zeroc-ice/ice-builder-xcode/README.md

 ## Install

 We recommend using Alcatraz (http://alcatraz.io) to install the builder.
-Look for Ice Builder in the Alcatraz package list and click `Install` to install it.
+Look for *IceBuilder* in the Alcatraz package list and click `Install` to install it.
 Restart Xcode after the plug-in installation.

 If not using Alcatraz, open and build the IceBuilder Xcode project